Documentation Index

 Configuring a block

-Click on a block's name to open its configuration sidebar where you can configure all the input fields for this block instance.
+Click a block to open its configuration sidebar where you can configure all the input fields for the block.

 Configuring a block